 Describing a previous or current job can fall flat when the daily tasks of the job are the only things presented.
 Writing out all the tasks and duties of an administrative assistant might not be all that necessary.

 Mostly every employer has a solid idea of what an administrative assistant does.
 Detailing achievements and accomplishments during your tenure as an administrative assistant would get helpful information across.

 5. Avoid the Fluff

-Over-written resumes loaded with a lot of unnecessary information doesn’t help the cause of being picked for an interview.
+Over-written resumes loaded with a lot of unnecessary information doesn’t help the cause of attention-grabbing for an interview.
 Unfortunately, the job seeker may not realize he or she has added a ton of fluff to a resume.